schoolofdevops/kubernetes-labguide/chapters/argo_rollout_blue_green.md

   * Eventually the replicase with older version will scale down to zero, completing the rollout.

+You could try rolling out (by updating the image version) a few times to learn how it works.

 ### Publish Changes to Repo